jgarciaf106/streamlit_boilerplate/ROADMAP.md

 - [ ] Enhance logout/close session.
 - [ ] Implement current context as information for the user.
 - [ ] Review and make documentation more understendable.
+- [ ] Think on an easy integration with Snowflake Streamlit Deployment.
 - [ ] Test gipod implementation for quick development on the web.